A sample of giant radio sources from the NVGRC catalog: INTRODUCTION

 \section{INTRODUCTION}

-Giant radio sources are galaxies or quasars, in which the linear size of the radio structure in the projection onto the celestial plane exceeds 0.7\,Mpc.
-The largest currently known radio galaxy has a size of 4.69\,Mpc~\citep{2008ApJ...679..149M}, which is comparable to the size of a cluster of galaxies.
+Giant radio sources (GRSs) are galaxies or quasars whose radio structures, projected onto the celestial plane, exceed a linear size of 0.7\,Mpc.
+Some of the largest known GRSs reach sizes of approximately 5\,Mpc, again comparable to cluster scales.